irbgeo/go-structure/README.md

     b, _ := structure.New(new(pkg.Structure))
 ```

-2. Add tag to structure
+2. Change tags in structure

 ```golang
     b.ChangeTags(getNewTag)